RintarouTW/fsg/README.md

 - runtime.js : the runtime's main function.
 - manifest.webmanifest : support for PWA.
 - index.html : KaTeX, SVGJS, iro are loaded from CDN.
-- dev.html : For Local Development.
+- dev.html : For local development.
+- manifest.webmanifest.dev : for local development.
+- local-serve.sh : for local development with live-server

 ## Dependency